Facebook Twitter Google+ YouTube Flickr 500px

 Build and Handling

-The extra weight is due to have a little extra girth and length.
-The YN 33 is 69mm in diameter (2.7″) x 87mm (3.4″) in length, which is over 13mm longer than the Fuji 33mm lens.
-The front filter threads are a common 58mm size.
+Like the 33mm F1.4, the YN 23mm is 69mm in diameter (2.7″) x 87mm (3.4″) in length, which is about 13mm longer than the Fuji 56mm lens but the Fuji lens is considerably wider in diameter at 79.4mm.
+The front filter threads are a common 58mm size which is shared across the whole trio of new lenses from Yongnuo.

 You’ll note the “Wi-Fi” radio signal logo next to the lens designation.
 Yongnuo continues to be the only company I know of utilizing this, though I have seen Bluetooth in a few Viltrox lenses.

-That extra length is at least well used.
-The other three lenses I’ve been mentioning have an aperture ring (as does this lens), but the Yongnuo adds several other features, including the ability declick the aperture, a custom/function button, and a two mode-custom switch that allows you tweak the behavior of the ring.
+While some competing lenses have an aperture ring, the Yongnuo adds several other features, including the ability to declick the aperture, a custom/function button, and a two mode-custom switch that allows you tweak the behavior of the ring.

 As noted, this is a very feature rich little lens.
 We have a function/focus hold button on the left side of the barrel.
 That function can be assigned from within the camera.